UniversalDevicesInc-PG3/udi-harmony-poly/README.md

 The HarmonyHub keeps track of the version number and when a profile rebuild is necessary.
 The profile/version.txt will contain the HarmonyHub profile_version which is updated in server.json when the profile should be rebuilt.
 You can see the HarmonyHub version number used to rebuild the profile by checking the HarmonyHub Controller node title in the Admin Console which will contain the code version number, this can be newer than the profile_version number.

 # Release Notes
+Please create a backup of your ISY and Polyglot before doing any upgrades in case there are issues.
 - 2.4.1 04/13/2020
   - Keep track of hubs as well because Hub UUID's come back different now, and the node address is based on that UUID, so we keep the same address and record that the uuid changed in config/hubs.json as long as the Hub Name is the same.
     - This only happens during discover, and you will see the message like "Seems that hub '%s' uuid changed ..." if you that message can you please PM it to me along with the Polyglot Backup file so I can take a look.